Plyons614/Sbox-Documentation-/s&boxMiniGameServerInfo.md

     - One infected player infects others until 1 survivor left
 16. Hidden
     - Hidden gamemode from gmod (1 invisible man with a lot of health and a knife vs. everyone else with normal health and pistols)
+17. Hot Potato
+    - Player gets a bomb and has to pass it on before it explodes
+18. Toilet Trouble
+    - Players inside a toilet bowl and gotta dodge shit
+19. Flood
+    - Players have to reach stable high ground for the water rising
+20. Blood for the Blood God
+    - Players kill each other and have to toss bodies into an altar.
+The one who has most bodies entered wins

 ### Modifiers